Multiple solutions for asymptotically $q$-linear $(p,q)$-Laplacian problems: Main results

 \begin{remark} It has been proved in \cite{BCS} that the sequences $(\eta^{(0)}_h)$ and $(\nu^{(0)}_h)$ are increasing and divergent and that, for every $h\in\N$, $\eta^{(0)}_h\le\nu^{(0)}_h$.
-Therefore, the two conditions required in $(H_-)$ when $\ell_0<0$ can be written as the following chain of inequalities
+Therefore, the two conditions required in $(H_-)$, when $\ell_0<0$, can be written as the following chain of inequalities

 from which it becomes apparent that for $\ell_0=0$ they are never compatible.
-On the other hand, if we take into account Remark \ref{rmk:remark-eta1}, under the weaker condition \eqref{eq:alternative}, in general we cannot exclude that the intersection of the two conditions in $(H_-)$, when $\ell_0=0$, is empty.
-Similarly, it is not known whether or not there is some order relation between $\eta^{(0)}_h$ and $\nu^{(1)}_h$.
-Thus, we cannot exclude that the intersection of the two conditions in $(H_+)$ when $\ell_0=0$ (i.e., $\ell_\infty<\eta^{(1)}_h$ and $\ell_\infty>\nu^{(1)}_k$) is not empty. \end{remark}
+On the other hand, if we take into account Remark \ref{rmk:remark-eta1}, under the weaker condition \eqref{eq:alternative}, in general we cannot exclude that the intersection of the two conditions in $(H_-)$, when $\ell_0=0$, is empty. \end{remark}